-In your final year, you will undertake two substantial individu projects and four advanced engineering sprints.
-Typically, t projects are undertaken with an industrial or community pa in a professional engineering context and address an indust or social need.
-In other cases, the project could be research based, or you could propose a topic yourself and we will wor with you to make sure it includes necessary elements.
+In your final year, you will undertake two substantial individual projects and four advanced engineering sprints.
+Typically, the projects are undertaken with an industrial or community partner in a professional engineering context and address an industrial or social need.
+In other cases, the project could be researchbased, or you could propose a topic yourself and we will work with you to make sure it includes necessary elements.

-An independent project will be your first opportunity to dig little deeper into one of your earlier team-based challenges.
+An independent project will be your first opportunity to dig a little deeper into one of your earlier team-based challenges.